Distributing and tracking your policies and procedures with DocRead and SharePointAfter your policy has ...

 How to create a SharePoint Survey in under 5 minutes

 This post will discuss how to create a Survey in SharePoint using out of the box functionality and nothing else!
-The example we will use is to create a survey that asks employees to answer questions about their previous training in the organisation.
+The example we will use is to create a survey that asks employees to answer questions about their previous training in the organization.

 Step 1: Ensure the 'Team Collaboration Lists' Features is activated.